Neuronnix/Projects/lark/README.md

 Interactive bash-like shell in C# using .NET Core 3.1.

-Please see TODO.md for a mini Software Requirements Specification of the functionality I plan to add have added so far.
+Please see TODO.md for progress on what has been implemented so far, and what I plan to add in the future.

-TODO.md is temporary for now while things are small, and I will transition to a more sophisticated planning method than a Markdown file once things get more cumbersome.